-Name Change/Correction (Please attach a require • • This change applies to: ☐ Insured ☐ Owner ☐ Pay From • - • Reason

-Addition of Child to Existing Children's Term Rider The employee will be the owner and the beneficiary unless otherwise stated.
-Full Name of Proposed Insured Children Birthdate Gender Relationship to Employee □ M □ F ☐ Child born to you ☐ Legally adopted □ M □ F ☐ Child born to you ☐ Legally adopted Lost Policy Certificate Or duplicate Policy reques t ☐ I certify to the best of my knowledge that the original further declare that said policy has not been sold, as any legal or equitable claim, trust or charge on said permay arise from the original contract.
-Replacement option (select one): ☐ Policy certification ssigned or transferr olicy.
-I agree to hol ed and that no p d the company l person, party or corporation holds harmless from any claims that Signature section This is to be completed and signed by the current ow an irrevocable beneficiary, the form must be signed beneficiary or ownership change.
-If the current owner the estate to complete and sign the form and return it by someone other than the new beneficiary or new or y the irrevocable be is deceased, it wil along with a copy eneficiary in orde be necessary fo er to process a request for or the executor or administrator of I (WE) HAVE READ THE STATEMENTS AND ANSW (OUR) KNOWLEDGE AND BELIEF, THEY ARE COM ORM TO THE BEST OF MY V X Date Signature of Owner (If firm or corporation, print company name and have company officer sign with title.)
-X Date Date X Date X Date
+Name Change/Correction (Please attach a requestion This change applies to: ☐ Insured ☐ Owner ☐ FormReason Payer Assignee To Beneficiary Secondary Addressee Addition of Child to Existing Children's Term Rider The employee will be the owner and the beneficiary unless otherwise stated.
+Full Name of Proposed Insured Children Date of Birth Gender Relationship to Employee ☐ M ☐ F ☐ Child born to you ☐ Legally adopted □ м □ F ☐ Child born to you ☐ Legally adopted Lost Policy Certificate or Duplicate Policy Request I certify to the best of my knowledge that the original policy has been lost, destroyed or stolen and cannot be found.
+I further declare that said policy has not been sold, assigned or transferred and that no person, party or corporation holds any legal or equitable claim, trust or charge on said policy.
+I agree to hold the company harmless from any claims that may arise from the original contract.
+Replacement option (select one): Policy certification Duplicate policy (may not be available for all policies) Signature Section This is to be completed and signed by the current owner (and new owner, if applicable); and if there currently is an irrevocable beneficiary, the form must be signed by the irrevocable beneficiary in order to process a request for beneficiary or ownership change.
+If the current owner is deceased, it will be necessary for the executor or administrator of the estate to complete and sign the form and return it along with a copy of the probate papers.
+The form is to be witnessed by someone other than the new beneficiary or new owner.
+I (WE) HAVE READ THE STATEMENTS AND ANSWERS IN THIS POLICY SERVICE FORM TO THE BEST OF MY (OUR) KNOWLEDGE AND BELIEF, THEY ARE COMPLETE AND TRUE.
+Signature of Owner (If business, print company name and have officer sign with title.)
+Date Date Witness Signature or Licensed Agent and Agent Code # Date Signature of New Owner, if not Current Owner of Policy Date Signature of Irrevocable Beneficiary, Loan Officer, Title Date

-Form CLI-8972 (11/18) Page 2 of 2
+Form CLI-8972 (2/23) Page 2 of 2